Philippine collared dove

 The Philippine collared dove (Streptopelia dusumieri) is a species of bird in the family Columbidae.
 It was formerly considered a subspecies of the island collared dove (S. bitorquata).

 The species occurs in the Philippines where it is called locally as bato-bato de collar.
 It has also been introduced into Guam and the Northern Mariana Islands, although the population on Guam has been severely reduced by introduced brown tree snakes.

 Its natural habitats are open grassland and agricultural land with trees and scrub.
 It was formerly considered a subspecies of the island collared dove.
 This species is threatened and is now rare in its native range due to interspecific competition from the Spotted dove and Red collared dove.

 Description and taxonomy

-EBird describes the bird as "Brownish dove with a short collar of large dark scales, a gray head, and a pinkish flush on the neck and breast.
-Native to the Philippines, where now declining and uncommon; fairly common in introduced range Guam and the Northern Mariana Islands.
-Favors open forest and edges in its native range; often in towns and cities where introduced.
-Gives a loud, somewhat melancholy 'cOO-cuh-COO'."

 Was considered conspecific with the Sunda collared dove as part of the Island collared dove species complex.
 Differs in a stronger contrast black and white tail but a weaker contrast in the undertail, a paler collar with a green sheen and scales and no white band, rusty pink plummage, shorter bill and a different song.

 This species is monotypic and has no subspecies.